DyversHands/www.DyversHands.com/_pages/tableau.md

 * a dark historical fantasy, where a water well located in a German farming village at the end of WWII was the only escape from invading Russians, but led the villagers into a perilous journey through the lands of the fae, with no way home.

 We've found the mechanics of Tableau work well for experienced gamers as well as those who are completely new to collaborative story games.
 From improv actors to experienced role players, a wide range of people have found the instructions and mechanisms easy to understand and fun to play.
 The resulting stories were imaginative, the settings and genres intriguing, the play dynamic, and most importantly, all had a satisfying ending in just a couple of hours of play.
 Tableau is a fun evening's entertainment.

-### Inspirational Quotes for Twilight Road 🛣

-“It is always darkest before the dawn.” ~ Thomas Fuller

-“If you don’t know where you are going, any road will get you there.” ~ Lewis Carroll

-“Road movies have always been songs of the doomed, warnings that once you enter the open hinterlands between cities, you're on your own” ~Michael Atkinson

-“Take a walk on the wild side." ~ Lou Reed

-"As nightfall does not come at once, neither does oppression.
-In both instances, there is a twilight when everything remains seemingly unchanged.” ~ William O. Douglas

-“As the world fell, each of us, in our own way, was broken.
-It was hard to know who was more crazy: me or everyone else.” ~ “Mad Max” Rockatansky

-“It is easy to go down into Hell; night and day, the gates of dark Death stand wide; but to climb back again, to retrace one’s steps to the upper air - there’s the rub, the task.” ~ Virgil, Poet

-“All he needed was a wheel in his hand and four on the road.” ~ Jack Kerouac

-“As nightfall does not come at once, neither does oppression.
-In both instances, there is a twilight when everything remains seemingly unchanged." ~ William O. Douglas

-“My paintings always feature trails that dissolve into mysterious areas, patches of light that lead the eye around corners, pathways, open gates, etc.” ~Thomas Kinkade

-“Still round the corner there may wait, A new road or a secret gate.” ~ J. R. R. Tolkien

-### Inspirational Quotes for Gate Watch 🚪

-“The world is all gates, all opportunities, strings of tension waiting to be struck.” ~ Ralph Waldo Emerson

-“The enemy is within the gates; it is with our own luxury, our own folly, our own criminality that we have to contend.” ~ Marcus Tullius Cicero

-“Our dreams are a second life.
-I have never been able to penetrate without a shudder those ivory or horned gates which separate us from the invisible world.” ~Gerard De Nerval

-“Near the gates and within two cities there will be scourges the like of which was never seen: famine within plague, people put out by steel, crying to the great immortal God for relief.” ~ Nostradomus

-“Peter Venkman: ‘She says she's the Gatekeeper.
-Does that make sense to you?’
-Egon Spengler: ‘Some.
-I'm with the Keymaster now.’
-Peter Venkman: ‘Oh, we have to get these two together.’" ~ Ghostbusters by Dan Aykroyd & Harold Ramis

-“Yog-Sothoth knows the gate.
-Yog-Sothoth is the gate.
-Yog-Sothoth is the key and guardian of the gate.
-Past, present, future, all are one in Yog-Sothoth.” ~ H. P. Lovecraft

-“We did not choose to be the guardians of the gate, but there is no one else.” ~ Lyndon B. Johnson

 ### Credits